slbr117/capstone-2/OOP.md

-Please write a 1-3 paragraphs explaining these 4 concepts further.
+Please write 1-3 paragraphs explaining these 4 concepts further.
 Please provide a sufficient enough explanation about these pillars, as well as some examples to illustrate the practical use cases of these principles.